 Fontsmith founder, Jason Smith

 Ask him how customers should feel about his foundry’s arrival in the Monotype Fonts library, and Fontsmith founder Jason Smith barely skips a beat.

 “I think Monotype Fonts customers should be massively excited,” he says.
 “We’re going to bring something quite cool and boutique to the library.”

 Smith has good reason to sound so confident.
 Since its inception in 1997, Fontsmith has earned a reputation for creating bold, unique, trend-setting fonts, with a slew of awards and accolades to show for it.
 This is the first time Fontsmith’s library has been available outside the foundry’s own site.

-Now its roster of typefaces, along with those years of experience and expertise, are part of the Monotype library and available with unlimited desktop rights for all Mosaic customers.
+Now its roster of typefaces, along with those years of experience and expertise, are part of the Monotype library and available with unlimited desktop rights for all Monotype Fonts customers.
 That means access to forty-eight new font families totaling roughly six-hundred individual fonts, including award-winning designs such as FS Albert, FS Brabo, FS Emeric, FS Millbank and FS Neruda.

 “I’ve been impressed with both the quality of their work, and the caliber of their clientele,” says Monotype Creative Type Director Tom Rickner.
 “We’ve competed with them for custom work in the past, and I’m excited to see them join the remarkable team of designers we have today.”

 This moment has significant meaning for Fontsmith.
 “It’s almost like we’ve finally arrived,” said Senior Creative Type Director Phil Garnham.
 “Maybe that’s not the truth of the matter, but there’s a sense that we’re legit, like we’ve proved ourselves in the industry.
 And now there’s an opportunity to carry on what we’re doing and build on it.”